bilelmoulahi/bilelmoulahi.github.io/research.md

 ----

 Currently, I'm working on suicide detection and prevention within social networks.
-The aim is the design and the implementation of new methods and technologies for the early identification of individuals at risk from massive data.
+The aim is to design and implement new methods and technologies for the early identification of individuals at risk from massive data.
 This Postdoc is the result of a collaboration with the Psychiatric Emergencies and Post-Acute Care of Montpellier ([CHU de Montpellier](http://www.chu-montpellier.fr/)).
 As a result, the models, tools and techniques for the detection of suicidal profiles will be used by psychiatrists to follow patients on social networks, who have stayed in their services after a first suicide attempt.

 My research interests include: